liambeeton/aws-file-uploader/README.md

-# aws-file-uploader
+# AWS File Uploader

-Single or multi-part upload files to AWS via CloudFront or straight to S3.
+Single or multipart upload files to AWS via CloudFront or straight to S3.